odoomrp/odoomrp-wip/mrp_production_traceability/README.rst

 This module allows you to manage the complete traceability of products consumed in production.

-To view this complete traceability of a lot, this module shows the "Total Traceability" button in the form of lots.
+To view this complete traceability of a lot, this module shows the "Full Traceability" button in the form of lots.

 The lot, and the final product production, are displayed in the movements of